Kristina01111000/Drws_site/README.md

 - still need 3rd graph paragraphs for 40Q and 80Q, about yin and yang

-need to change wellnesscheck links to patreon and reload it onto the iste need to change the 40 Q and 80Q, then reload them on siteground check gh on May 16, 17, b/c mysql update meeting at 11 on thursday
+need to  wellnesscheck  reload it onto the iste need to  40 Q  reload  on siteground check gh on May 16, 17, b/c mysql update meeting at 11 on thursday